 Office Manager and Front Desk Ninja

-Sarah Flashman lives in Westville with her husband and 3 year old son Benjamin.
+Sarah Flashman lives in Westville with her husband, 3 year old son Benjamin, and new baby Aaron.
 In her current role at The Well, Sarah is here to answer questions and advise you on the membership level right for you.
 We also look forward to her returning to our teaching roster after baby #2 is born in 2020!

 Sarah graduated in 2011 from the Hartt School at University of Hartford with a B.F.A in Dance Performance and has performed with various modern and contemporary ballet companies.
 She has years of experience teaching dance, but currently enjoys teaching barre, prenatal and postpartum fitness classes.